LDBologni/Pewlett-Hackard-Analysis/README.md

 ## Results

-The total count of employees that are ellegible to retire is 90,398, which translates to 30.13% of the employees.
+The total count of employees that are eligible to retire is 90,398, which translates to 30.13% of the employees.
 The following list depicts the current status of retiring employees by title:

 - 32,452 Staff.
 Which translates to 35.90% of the total retiting employees, 10.82% of overall employees
 - 29,415 Senior Engineer.
 Which translates to 32.54% of the total retiting employees, 9.8% of overall employees